gnufied/rubyconfindia/about_me/about_me.md

 * Hemant Kumar
 * Author of Packet and BackgrounDRb ruby libraries.
-* Contributor to Eventmachine, Rubinius, Butler.
+* Contributor to Eventmachine, Rubinius/RubySpec, Butler.
 * Programming and Books.

 !SLIDE center